steunix/passweaver-api/docs/index.md

 - PPWD is extracted from JWT and decrypted
 - PKEY is decrypted using the key derived from user password (PBKDF2)
 - Data is encrypted with AES-256-ECB using PKEY
-- Data is then re-encrypted with AES-256-GCM with master key
+- Resulting data is then encrypted with AES-256-GCM like any other non-personal items (second envelope encrypion)

 When reading a personal item:
 - PPWD is extracted from JWT and decrypted
 - PKEY is decrypted using the key derived from user password (PBKDF2)
-- Data is decrypted with AES-256-GCM with master key
+- Data is decrypted with AES-256-GCM with master key (second envelope decryption)
 - Obtained data is then decrypted with AES-256-ECB using PKEY

-No keys are retained in memory or cache, everything is recalculated when needed.
+**No keys are retained in memory or cache, everything is recalculated when needed.**

 ## Operations log